 The loan is secured against real estate you, or your partner, own in Australia.
 You can choose how much you offer as security.

 There is a maximum amount of loan you can borrow over time.
 This is based on your (or your partner's) age and how much you offer as security for the loan.
-The Pension Loans Scheme is not paid as a lump sum.

 You must repay the loan and all costs and accrued interest to the Government.
 You can make repayments or stop your loan payments at any time.